As we close the book on 2020, let’s take a look back at the top rookie performers in the big leagues this year.

 .281/.382/.641, 24 G, 7 HR, 15 R, 11 RBIs

-With a little more time, Arozarena probably ends up higher on this list as he will undoubtedly be a contributor in the Rays’ postseason run after homering once every 9.14 at-bats and finishing with a .359 ISO.
+With a little more time, Arozarena probably ends up higher on this list after homering once in every 9.14 at-bats and finishing with a .359 ISO before setting several playoff records and making headlines as he helped the Rays reach the World Series.

 23) Sixto Sánchez, RHP, Marlins